Radical Caucus Bylaws

-1) By unanimous consent of the Directors in attendance, over two consecutive Board meetings, with a reading each time;
+1. By unanimous consent of the Directors in attendance, over two consecutive LPRC Board meetings, with a reading each time;

-2) By 3/4 majority vote at a National Convention LPRC General Membership Meeting, after a full reading.
+2. By 3/4 majority vote at an LPRC Membership Meeting, after a full reading.

 Proposed changes must be published 30 days before the meeting at which they will be considered.